dbcook/openrocket-database/README.md

 With the 2017 decision by Estes to cease producing a product catalog in either print or electronic form, the difficulty of maintaining a parts database will further increase.
-In short, part numbers are often no longer needed given the way Estes operates.
+In short, part numbers are often no longer created.
+As of now, the only way to index modern Estes parts is by inspection and measurement of actual products.

 #### LOC Precision